-The PEA cash flow model is based on developing two open pits, initially on Orion South and subsequently on Star.
+The PEA cash flow model is based on developing two open pits, initially on Orion South and subsequently on the Star Kimberlite.
 The cash flow model assumes one processing plant and infrastructure that will serve both open pits and assumes the Project has a four-year pre-production development period followed by a 34 year production period.
 The economic criteria used in the cash flow model are listed in Table 1.

 Table 1.
 Economic criteria used in PEA cash flow model

 |Production Parameters||No. of operating days per year||350 days per year|

 |Process plant availability||87%|

 |Estimated LOM total plant feed||470 Mt mill feed at a weighted average 14 cpht grade|